 Charles Dabney pens the legislation to create the North Carolina College of Agriculture and Mechanic Arts.
 March 7 is still celebrated annually as Founders Day.

-The first classes are held at the North Carolina College of Agriculture and Mechanic Arts.
+The first classes are held at the North Carolina College of Agriculture and Mechanic Arts (the original name of NC State University).
 Fifty-two students, at the minimum age of 14, attend.
 Tuition was $20 a session.
 Students could select from two basic curricula: agriculture and mechanics.

 The Agricultural Experiment Station is transferred from the North Carolina Department of Agriculture to the North Carolina College of Agricultural and Mechanic Arts.

 In order to comply with the Second Morrill Act and yet prevent admission of African Americans to the North Carolina College of Agriculture and Mechanic Arts, the North Carolina state government creates the North Carolina Agricultural and Technical College in Greensboro.